Skip to main content

 Well, here it is: my introduction to wavelets, specifically written for those with a background in audio signal processing.
 I’ve been writing this post on and off for most of 2023, and while I am in no way a wavelet expert, I finally feel ready to explain them.
 I’ve found that a lot of wavelet resources are far too detailed, containing information mainly useful to people wishing to invent new wavelets rather than people who just want to implement and use them.
 After you peel back those layers, wavelets are surprisingly not so scary!
 Maybe not easy, but I do think it’s possible to explain wavelets in an accessible and pragmatic way.
 The goal here is not to turn you into a wavelet guru, but to impart basic working knowledge (with some theory to act as a springboard to more comprehensive resources).

 Before we go further, I have to emphasize an important fact: while wavelets have found many practical uses in image processing and especially biomedical signal processing, wavelets are not that common in audio.
 I’m not aware of any widely adopted and publicly documented audio compression codec that makes use of wavelets.
-For both analysis alone and analysis-resynthesis, the short-time Fourier transform and the phase vocoder are the gold standard.
+For both audio analysis alone and analysis-resynthesis, the short-time Fourier transform and the phase vocoder are the gold standard.
 The tradeoffs between time and frequency resolution are generally addressable with multiresolution variants of the STFT.

 There is no one “wavelet transform” but a huge family of methods.
 New ones are developed all the time.
 To limit the scope of this post, I will introduce the two “classical” wavelet transforms: the Continuous Wavelet Transform (CWT) and Multiresolution Analysis (MRA).
 I’ll also go over popular choices of individual wavelets and summarize their properties.
 There are other wavelet transforms, some of more musically fertile than CWT or MRA, but you can’t skip the fundamentals before moving on to those.
 My hope is that demystifying wavelet basics will empower more DSP-savvy artists to learn about these curious creatures.